SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 How the work moves.

-Agent goes live to a subset of inquiries with logging and human review.
+For builds: the AI system goes live to a subset of inquiries or workflows with logging and human review.
+For advisory work: the team gets support through rollout decisions and early implementation questions.

 5. Phase 5: Full launch and tune-up